Wind resource variation over time is the main cause of the variation of the production output of a wind farm.

 Let’s keep in mind that the level of uncertainty month by month remains quite high.
 This uncertainty is inherent in wind energy indexes themselves (not made from on-site wind measurements) but could also be linked to each wind farm specificities (unusual wake effects due to a particular monthly wind rose…) .
 Thus, a conclusion cannot be drawn from a single month.
 However, a trend analysis or a look at cumulated periods can lead to a quite finer analysis.

-Globally, the use of wind energy indexes can allow to ensure the stability of the production capacity of a farm within a ± 3 % to 5 % range while considering cumulative production periods.
+Globally, the use of wind energy indexes can allow to ensure the stability of the production capacity of a farm within a ± 3 % range while considering cumulative production periods.
 A drift in performance can thus be suspected outside this range (more details on the poster presented in the WindEurope Technology Workshop).

 Learn more about this topic attending Windex training sessions.